TuukkaTerio/tuukkaterio/README.md

 # tuukkaterio
-My personal portfolio built with Next.js and Contentful
+Work in progress: My personal portfolio built with Next.js and Contentful